Yael-Parra/Yael-Parra/README.md

 - I bridge the gap between data, business, and people with clarity, curiosity, and empathy.

-- Plus, I speak fluently Spanish, French, English and Italian and I also know a little bit of Portuguese and recently started to study German (I do love languages...)
+- Plus, I speak fluently Spanish, French, English and Italian and I also know a basic Portuguese and recently started to study German (I do love languages...)

 <p align="center">